Investing in stocks for the first time is a daunting task. It can be scary because real money is at risk of loss.

 The question then is how to buy stocks for beginners?
 What steps are essential to know?

-What follows is a step-by-step guide that answers those questions and put you on a path to build wealth.
+What follows is a step-by-step guide that answers those questions and puts you on a path to building wealth.

 You Probably Already Own Stocks